Primera División Femenina (Peru): Division levels

-Format
+Competition format and sponsorship

+Domestic

 Currently, the season is played in two stages: First stage and Final stage (Playoffs).
 The First stage is played under a single round-robin format with the 12 teams playing each other once.
 The Final stage is contested by teams ranked 1st to 6th in the First stage, with teams ranked 1st and 2nd directly qualified for semifinals and teams ranked 3rd to 6th qualified for a previous qualifying round or repechage to reach the semifinals.
 Winners of semifinals play the final to decide the national champion.